New COVID-19 cases reported - Gallipolis Daily Tribune

 Mason County

-The county health department reported 1467total cases on Friday, one more than the previous day.
-Of those cases, three are active, 138 recovered and there are no currently hospitalized cases, according to the health department.
+The county health department reported 148 total cases on Monday, one more than Friday.
+Of those cases, four are active, 138 recovered and there are no currently hospitalized cases, according to the health department.
 There have been six total deaths in Mason County due to COVID-19.

-The West Virginia Department of Health and Human Resources (DHHR) reported 146 cases for Mason County in the 10 a.m. update on Friday, two more than Thursday.
+The West Virginia Department of Health and Human Resources (DHHR) reported 148 cases for Mason County in the 10 a.m. update on Monday.

 0-9 — 1 cases

-Note: (Editor’s note: The additional cases reported by ODH since Sept.
-29 have not been confirmed by the health department and are not included in the above chart).